fernandoandreotti/cinc-challenge2017/featurebased-approach/README.md

 ## Description of approach

-Signal processing chain is divided in the following stages:
+The feature extraction procedure is divided in the following stages:

 ### Preprocessing